Tea estate “Jungpana” in Darjeeling, northeast India – click picture to enlarge

-Organic Cultivation and Modern Processing Facilities
+Health and environment-friendly Cultivation and Modern Processing Facilities

 However, outside the processing facilities, Jungpana displays a rather traditional fashion.
 So, picking is done manually, as always has been, which in this tea garden’s difficult terrain is not exactly an easy task.
 Also, the transport of freshly picked tea leaves and ready processed tea represents quite a challenge here.

-Tea from India at Siam Tea Shop
+Tea from India @ Siam Tea Shop

 Jungpana First Flush 2017 – SFTGFOP 1 CL SPL